 What You Do:

 - Prepare for the Easter egg scavenger hunt by coming up with sneaky hiding spots.
 The hunt may occur inside or out, depending on the weather.
-You will need to decide on these first, in order to create the clues.
+You will need to decide on the setting first, in order to create the clues.
 If you are using plastic eggs you may hide them beforehand.
-For real (hard boiled) Easter eggs, wait until just before the hunt is to begin.
+For real (hard-boiled) Easter eggs, wait until just before the hunt is to begin.

 - Create clues.
-Ask her to help by drawing pictures of various household landmarks or taking photographs of the hiding places.
+Draw pictures of various household landmarks or take photographs of the hiding places.
 Number these in order on the back.
-If you have several children, make many different clues.
+If you have several children, make a whole bunch of different clues.

-- Put on the scavenger hunt!
-Give her the map and tell her the first clue.
-She should take her Easter basket to a starting point and begin the hunt.
+- Let the scavenger hunt begin!
+Give her the map and show her the first clue.
+She should take her Easter basket to the starting point and begin the hunt.
 She will go from clue to clue, collecting eggs at each hiding place.

 - End the hunt with a fun surprise, such as a chocolate egg or special toy prize.

 Add an Easter day twist by asking your child to create an egg scavenger hunt just for you!
 After she has finished her own hunt, have her set up a new one that you can try.
-She can draw another map and create new clues.
+Encourage her to draw another map and create new clues.